AI & Privacy

 Magicoder (7B Parameters)

-Code models trained using the innovative OSS-Instruct methodology.
+Code models trained using the innovative OSS-Instruct methodology for reduced training bias.

 Key Specifications: